We may earn a commission when you click on the affiliate links in this post.

 Instructions

-- Combine all ingredients in a large pan.
+- Grease a large cookie sheet with butter and set aside.
+Combine all ingredients in a large pan.

-- Stir and bring to a boil and continue boiling until candy thermometer reaches 240 degrees.
+- Over medium heat, stirring continuously, bring to a boil and continue boiling and stirring until the candy thermometer reaches 240 degrees.

 - Pour into a large, greased cookie sheet and cool.